 View the Local Jobs fact sheet

-25 Employment Facilitators support the delivery of the Local Jobs Program across 25 regions.
+Employment Facilitators support the delivery of the Local Jobs Program across 51 Employment Regions.
 Facilitators are contracted by the Department of Education, Skills and Employment in each region to bring together key stakeholders including employers, employment services providers, higher education and training organisations to work collaboratively to address the priorities identified in the Local Jobs Plan.
-They also chair recently established Local Jobs and Skills Taskforces.
+They also chair Local Jobs and Skills Taskforces.

-Representatives of the Department of Education, Skills and Employment have established Local Jobs and Skills Taskforces in those areas awaiting the appointment of their facilitators.
+Representatives of the Department of Education, Skills and Employment support Local Jobs and Skills Taskforces in those regions awaiting the appointment of permanent Facilitators.